biovis/2025/_posts/2024-08-15-eigtht-meetup.md

 **A picture of health: Visualisations in medical publishing**

-With Will Stah-Timmins, Data Graphics Designer at BMJ - British Medical Journal.
+With Will Stahl-Timmins, Data Graphics Designer at BMJ - British Medical Journal.
 MA in Design, PhD on Information Graphics in Health technology Assessment, 10 years experience in medical infographics ([https://www.bmj.com/infographics](https://www.bmj.com/infographics)).